The Best Dive Watches For Luxury Watch Enthusiasts

 Not all dive watches have to be steel and therefore the link up with the beautiful yellow gold precious metal offers a delightful adaptation to the steely piece.
 The yellow Rolesor case has been in Rolex’s portfolio since the 1930’s and it boasts the durability of Oystersteel with the luxury of yellow gold.

-Featuring a fantastic 60-minute graduated bezel that’s unidirectional, wearers can measure their dive and decompression times.
 Given a patented Cerachrom bezel insert, the bezel is extremely legible, not to mention very attractive with the black background and yellow gold markers that stand out clearly.

 The similarly black dial face of The Sea-Dweller boasts large white hands and dot and baton indices.
 Edged with a yellow hue, the Chromalight display boasts legibility and visibility in all circumstances.
 The beautiful blue glow is patented by Rolex and offers up to eight hours of clear legibility.